AmirYeganesahab/IntegrationTester/README.md

    - A subwindow of the main window to define the models that will be tested.

 3. **Settings**
-   - select models.
+   - Select models.
-   - operator should be able to add new models cia + sign.
+   - Operator should be able to add new models cia + sign.
-   - import .py files for pre-processing, processing and post-processing
+   - Import .py files for pre-processing, processing and post-processing.
-   - select input data directory for the first model
+   - Select input data directory for the first model.
-   - select input and output data directory for each model
+   - Select input and output data directory for each model.
-   -
+4. **log file for each model**
+5. **log file for output of each model**
+6. **log viewer window**
+7. ...